Saharon Shelah: Academic career

+Shelah's main interests lie in mathematical logic, model theory in particular, and in axiomatic set theory.
+He is a prolific author, with more than 1100 peer-reviewed research papers since his first in 1969.

 In model theory, he developed classification theory, which led him to a solution of Morley's problem.
 In set theory, he discovered the notion of proper forcing, an important tool in iterated forcing arguments.
 With PCF theory, he showed that in spite of the undecidability of the most basic questions of cardinal arithmetic (such as the continuum hypothesis), there are still highly nontrivial ZFC theorems about cardinal exponentiation.
 Shelah constructed a Jónsson group, an uncountable group for which every proper subgroup is countable.
 He showed that Whitehead's problem is independent of ZFC.
 He gave the first primitive recursive upper bound to van der Waerden's numbers V(C,N).
 He extended Arrow's impossibility theorem on voting systems.

+Maryanthe Malliaris and Shelah studied Keisler's order, a construction from model theory, and in the process proved equality between two cardinal characteristics of the continuum, 𝖕 and 𝖙, resolving a problem that had been open for fifty years.
+This work earned them the 2017 Hausdorff Medal of the European Set Theory Society.